 So you’ve decided to try your hand at brewing your own beer?
 Good choice, there are few things in life more satisfying than pouring yourself a glass of beer that you’ve brewed yourself.
 It’s also a lot of fun.

 The first thing you’re asking yourself is probably something like: What equipment do I need to brew beer?

 You’ve probably already had a look at a few home brewing supplies websites and found that there’s a huge range of different types of kettles, fermenters, racking canes, homebrew kits and accessories to choose from.

 It’s easy to get carried away and spend money things which you don’t really need.

 When starting out, it’s best to keep things as simple and inexpensive as possible by brewing small batches.
 This allows you to brew on a standard stove using mostly equipment that you already own.

-In our beginners’ tutorials, we make small five-litre batches using a simple six-step brewing process which is easy to master.
+In our beginners’ tutorials, we make small five-litre batches using a simple six-step brewing process that is easy to master.

 Once you’ve mastered the basics, you can start refining the process, concentrating on the finer details of brewing and producing larger batches.

 What do you really need to homebrew beer?

 This is the equipment you will need to brew beer either all-grain or with a kit.